UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_05.md

 [['buckle', 'My', 'Shoe'], 3]
 ```

-Note that slicing lists works similarly to slicing with `iloc[]`; the
+Slicing lists is similar to slicing with `iloc[]`; the start is
-start is inclusive and the end is exclusive.
-So `lists_of_lists[1:3]`
+inclusive and the end is exclusive.
+So `lists_of_lists[1:3]` fetches
-fetches elements 1 and 2, but not 3.
-In other words, it gets the 2nd and
+elements 1 and 2, but not 3.
+In other words, it gets the 2nd and 3rd
-3rd elements in the list.
+elements in the list.

 Notes: Script here